Cleveland Police: Alleged or actual offences involving serving officers

 In 2007, it was reported that Detective Constable Steve Pennington, who was convicted of a drink driving offence in 2000 and jailed for four months, had been granted a £500,000 pay-off by the force garnering much criticism from members of the public and anti drink driving campaigners.

 In April 2012, Cleveland Police admitted liability for "malicious prosecution" and were ordered to pay out over £841,000, one of the largest compensation sums in UK police history.
 The court was told former PC Sultan Alam was "stitched up" by fellow officers after he launched industrial tribunal proceedings in 1993, complaining of racial discrimination following a series of incidents that included a Ku Klux Klan poster being left on his desk.
-Cleveland Police admitted that officers suppressed evidence that lead to Mr Alam being wrongfully imprisoned for conspiracy to steal motor parts and enduring a 17-year battle to clear his name.
-Mr Alam, who was, as of 2012, considering a position in public office, did not believe that the force had improved and stated that racism had gone "underground", with ethnic minorities being denied the same opportunities as their white colleagues.
+Cleveland Police admitted that officers suppressed evidence that led to Alam being wrongfully imprisoned for conspiracy to steal motor parts and enduring a 17-year battle to clear his name.
+Alam, who was, as of 2012, considering a position in public office, did not believe that the force had improved and stated that racism had gone "underground", with ethnic minorities being denied the same opportunities as their white colleagues.

 In October 2012 the force's chief constable, Sean Price, was sacked after being found guilty of deceit and misconduct.
 He was dismissed from his £190,000 a year job (one of the highest rates in the country for a chief constable), having been suspended in August 2011 on full pay.

 In May 2013, Cleveland Police agreed to pay a settlement of £550,000 to James Watson, a Middlesbrough solicitor who sued them for false imprisonment after being detained for almost 30 hours.

 In January 2019, Chief Constable Mike Veale resigned after being referred to the Independent Office for Police Conduct (IOPC) on a matter of "serious allegations" of misconduct.

+Shared services

+Cleveland Police shares a number of specialist policing services with other police forces.

+Specialist Operations Unit

+In 2010, Cleveland Police and the neighbouring Durham Constabulary merged firearms and roads policing teams, forming the Cleveland and Durham Specialist Operations Unit with bases in Spennymoor and Wynyard.
+Police vehicles used as part of this partnership feature both the crests of Cleveland Police and the Durham Constabulary.This partnership has since ended and both forces now display their own force badges on RPU vehicles.

+Dogs

+Cleveland Police and the Durham Constabulary also merged their dog sections, followed by North Yorkshire Police joining the two forces.
+The merged dog section launched in August 2016 as part of an initiative for cross-border collaboration between the three forces.
+The collaboration ended in December 2019 and the three forces returned to having their own independent dog sections.